kalekundert/bind_dna/notebook/20190403_validate_cdna_display/validate_cdna_display.rst

 DNA-binding assays.
 My goal is to run a gel where both the protein and the cDNA can be seen in different channels, and to show that the two bands are superimposed.
 As a negative control, I can express the protein without the linker.
-I'll mostly be following the cDNA-display protocol from [Naimudden2016]_, with some PURExpress-specific details taken from [Barendt2013]_.
+I'm mostly intending to follow the cDNA-display protocol from [Naimudden2016]_, with some PURExpress-specific details taken from [Barendt2013]_.